 Archerfield Golf, East Lothian

-The Dirleton has a more traditional links feel to it.
+A more traditional links.
 Rolling dunes, gorse bushes, and billiard table like greens that host a number of subtle run offs for miscalculated shots.
 The course can vary in length from 5’500 yds to just under 7’000 yds depending on what tees you wish to play off.
+With over 60 sand traps players also need to be pretty accurate during a round here.
+From the 3rd you can spot the atmospheric ruins of Dirleton Castle looming in the distance.
 Dirleton has hosted top European professional golf.
 For example, The Ladies Scottish Open, Scottish Senior Open and The Paul Lawrie Matchplay.

 Craigielaw Golf Club

 Is one of the newer courses to Scotland’s Golf Coast, East Lothian.
 Even though just opened in 2001, the course has already hosted some huge tournaments.
 Such as the Scottish Amateur Strokeplay Championship and The Scottish Senior Open, which was won by Gary Orr in 2018.
 Craigielaw measures at over 6’500 from the back tees and provides a stern test for even the longest hitters.
 In particular, the many cavernous bunkers and tricky tabletop greens make all players think twice about their shot selections.
 The club also offers great practice facilities including a grass academy practice ground and driving range.
 Furthermore there is a 6-hole par 3 course, a short game area and practice putting green – ideal for warming up before your round.